dadukhankevin/Zor/README.md

     snn.reinforce(errors)
 ```

-The results speak for themselves: 83% validation accuracy on 1000 unseen samples after training on just 10 examples in 0.2 seconds.
-No backpropagation, no complex optimizers, no extensive hyperparameter tuning - just efficient one-shot learning with automatic curriculum adaptation.
+In the example file I've gotten up to 83% validation accuracy on 1000 unseen samples after training on just 10 examples in 0.2 seconds.
+Again, this is all without any normal backpropagation, and is much better than any SNN I've ever seen.

 ## Roadmap
 Zor is the result of many, many, sleepless nights pulling my hair out over how stupid backpropagation is vs how simple I felt like spike-based learning should be, and there's still a ways to go, so here's a roadmap:

-- GPU acceleration.
+- GPU acceleration (DONE!).
 I built Zor with the idea that we shouldn't need to use "neuromorphic chips" in order to benifit from spike based efficiency, so this is HIGH on the list.
 - Saving/Loading.
 Save models, load them, etc...
 Plus efficient layer by layer laoding where we only load the parts of the network we need (benifit of sparsity).
 I hope this could make it possible to use very large models on very limited hardware.
 - Research: I made lots of headway on the learning mechanism (non-hebbian, and not-backprop).
 But I know there is a significant ways to go still.
 - Examples: I'll post more examples and code.